godotengine/godot-docs/tutorials/3d/reflection_probes.rst

 .. _doc_reflection_probes:

-Reflection Probes
+Reflection probes
 =================

 Introduction
 ------------

 As stated in the :ref:`doc_spatial_material`, objects can show reflected or diffuse light.
-Reflection Probes are used as a source of reflected and ambient light for objects inside their area of influence.
+Reflection probes are used as a source of reflected and ambient light for objects inside their area of influence.

 A probe of this type captures the surroundings (as a sort of 360 degrees image), and stores versions of it with increasing levels of *blur*.
 This is used to simulate roughness in materials, as well as ambient lighting.